 It snowed again last night, just enough to leave a white dusting in the scooped bowls of matted grass that give our fields a blown desert look.
 This morning’s air was bracingly fresh with an icy wind.
 I love when it flings my hair about, though I should have worn a hat.
 I’m not longing for summer.
 Heat makes me dull; chill awakens me.
 Plus, the bugs.
 Soon we’ll have to screen the windows; by the time the lilacs bloom, clouds of blackflies will make sitting still outdoors impossible.
 Last weekend’s tent sleeping was frigid, but survivable.
 Spending the evening by a roaring campfire, staring mesmerized at the crackling flames and dancing sparks, was magical.
 An open fire does more than warm; it tranquilizes, elicits contemplation.
 Today’s fire in the woodstove is nice, but not the same.
 To be in the presence of this living, breathing, elemental force is heavenly, way better than TV.
-My 60th year in 60,000 words Day 241: 154 words, TOTAL = 39,557; 20,443 remaining |
+My 60th year in 60,000 words Day 241: 154 words, TOTAL = 39,557; 20,443 remaining

-AuthorRobin Clifford Wood is a writer and writing teacher.
-She lives in central Maine with her husband and dogs, loves to be outdoors, and enjoys ever-expanding horizons through her grown children and their multi-species families.
+AuthorRobin Clifford Wood is an award-winning author, poet, and writing teacher.
+She lives in central Maine with her husband, loves to be outdoors, and enjoys ever-expanding horizons through her children, grandchildren, and granddogs.
 Archives

 Categories |